• Skip to main content

 This query will return 15 as it has counted all the tuples including the Null values.

-The average function returns the average of all the tuple values from a single attribute of a relation.
-Remember the duplicate tuples must retain while computing an average else it will show an incorrect answer.
-The average aggregate function avoids the ‘Null value’ in its input as it complicates the aggregation.
+The AVG() function returns the average of all the tuple values from a single attribute of a relation.
+Remember the duplicate tuples must retain while computing an average.
+Else it will show an incorrect answer.
+This function avoids the ‘Null value’ in its input as it complicates the aggregation.

 Select avg(salary)